 Open-coil humbuckers tend to be a little hotter and brighter than pickups with covers, and I think that works well in the context of this guitar.

-There's no bindings or fancy inlays, and aside from the dots on the fingerboard instead of blocks this guitar has the look of a Gibson LP Studio.
+There are no bindings or fancy inlays, and aside from the dots on the fingerboard instead of blocks, this guitar has the look of a Gibson LP Studio.

 I happen to like that look a lot.
 I think if I were a beginner, or an intermediate guitarist looking to upgrade from a starter guitar, I'd be tempted to grab this LP.